 Marvel at our spectacular coastline, home to the Wales Coastal Path.
 Boasting 870 miles of walkways to discover in this beautiful and largely unspoilt region, in the way nature intended.

-Passing some of our best scenery and historic monuments dating back to Roman and Celtic times.
-Whilst looking out for dolphins, seals and an array of sea birds.
+Passing some of our best scenery and historic monuments dating back to Roman and Celtic times, looking out for dolphins, seals and an array of sea birds.

 When the walking is over for the day, pop in to one of our traditional pubs and sample one of the local ales that are brewed in the area.
 Taking in the atmosphere amongst the local characters sharing their tales in the finest Welsh lingo!

 North Wales has a wealth of inland hiking trails and is home, of course, to Snowdon, the dominent peak rising to 1085M.
-Making this the 2nd highest mountain in the United Kingdom but just one of many challenging mountain climbs in Snowdonia National Park.
+This is the 2nd highest mountain in the United Kingdom but just one of many challenging mountain climbs in Snowdonia National Park.

-Of course, it’s no surprise then, that the early Everest expeditions would practice in these mountains.
+Itt’s no surprise, that the early Everest expeditions would practice in these mountains.
 Don’t be put off by the more difficult trails, there are plenty of less strenuous walking to be found all over Snowdonia.
 From coast to lakes, forests to valleys, there’s enough to rival the biggest Alpine regions.

 A drive across the spectacular Thomas Telford designed Menai Suspension bridge to Anglesey, brings one of our favourite views in the World.
 Enjoying enviable scenery over the incredibly beautiful, rugged and serene Menai Straits.